 The study of Arkansas's natural divisions is multi-disciplinary, combining biology, geology, natural history, and social studies.
-This guide highlights major components and unique characteristics of each natural division, and it provides resources for further learning.
-Words in bold type can be found in the Glossary of Terms.
+This guide highlights major components and unique characteristics of the six main natural divisions and provides resources for further learning.
+This document is used in conjunction with ANHC's educational program "Arkansas Ecoregions."
+Words in bold can be found in the Glossary of Terms.